American Clean Power

 What is the risk of fire or explosion associated with battery storage systems?

 Safety events that result in fires or explosions are rare.
-Explosions constitute a greater risk to personnel, so the US energy storage industry has prioritized the deployment of safety measures such as emergency ventilation to reduce the buildup of flammable gases.
+Explosions constitute a greater risk to personnel, so the US energy storage industry has prioritized the deployment of safety measures through regulations by entities like the National Fire Protection Agency (NFPA) and design features like emergency ventilation to reduce the buildup of flammable gases.
 Such ventilation can reduce the effectiveness of fire suppression, so an increasing number of manufacturers have adopted a strategy of allowing fires in individual battery enclosures to burn out in a controlled manner, while also preventing the propagation of fire between enclosures.
 The rationale is that fire consumes any flammable gases as they are produced, thus preventing explosions.
 Additionally, allowing the battery to burn avoids problems with stranded energy and reignition, both of which have been issues with electric vehicle fires.
 The monitoring systems of energy storage containers include gas detection and monitoring to indicate potential risks.
 As the energy storage industry reduces risk and continues to enhance safety, industry members are working with first responders to ensure that fire safety training includes protocols that avoid explosion risk.

 Do energy storage systems pose a risk to first responders?